eriqande/snppit/README.md

 ### ON MAC OSX:

-1. Copy the executable "snppit" to your Desktop.
+1. Copy the executable  `snppit-Darwin` to your Desktop.
-2. Copy the data file ExampleDataFile1.txt in the ExampleData directory to your Desktop.
+2. Copy the data file `ExampleDataFile1.txt` in the `ExampleData` directory to your Desktop.
 3. Open the Terminal application (in the Utilities folder inside the Applications folder)